BackofenLab/CRISPRtracrRNA/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

 Then you have to create the CRISPRtracrRNA.
-The necessary setup is provided in the "environment.yml" file inside the "for_environment" directory
+The necessary setup is provided in the "environment.yml" file

 In order to install the corresponding environment one can execute the following command from the "for_environment" directory

 ```
-conda -n base update conda

-conda install -c conda-forge mamba

-mamba env create -f environment.yml
+conda env create -f environment.yml
 ```

 ### Additional preparations